Associated primes of powers of edge ideals and ear decompositions of graphs: Minimal -bases

-\begin{proof} Let $\E$ be an arbitrary initially odd ear decomposition of $\G$.
-Since $C$ is an even cycle meeting $\D$ only at the endpoint, $\E$ can be decomposed as a union an initially odd ear decomposition $\F$ of $\D$ with an ear decomposition of $C$.
-An ear decomposition of $C$ consists of only $C$ or of 2-cycles.
-If we assume furthermore that $\varphi(\E) = \varphi^*(\G)$, then the ear decompositions of $C$ and $\F$ must have the smallest possible number of even ears.
-Therefore, the ear decomposition of $C$ consists of only $C$ and $\varphi(\F) = \varphi^*(\D)$.
+(iii) Let $\E$ be an arbitrary odd-beginning generalized ear decomposition of $\G$.
+Let $C$ be the given even cycle.
+Since $C$ meets $\D$ only at the endpoint, $\E$ can be decomposed as a union of an odd-beginning generalized ear decomposition $\F$ of $\D$ with a generalized ear decomposition $\mathcal G$ of $C$.
+It is clear that $\mathcal G$ is either $C$ or a sequence of more than 2-cycles.
+If we assume furthermore that $\varphi(\E) = \varphi^*(\G)$, then $\F$ and $\mathcal G$ must have the smallest possible number of even walks.
+Therefore, $\varphi(\F) = \varphi^*(\D)$ and $\varphi(\mathcal G) = 1$ (i.e. $C$ is a walk of $\E$).
 From this it follows that